 Haydn Staples & Auckland Philharmonia Piano Scholarship Programme

 The Haydn Staples & Auckland Philharmonia Piano Scholarship Programme is awarded to three Piano Scholars each year for showing outstanding potential and commitment to excelling both nationally and internationally as a pianist.
+Since 2018 we have supported 15 students and provided 24 scholarships.

 The Scholarship Programme is administered by the Auckland Philharmonia, in conjunction with the University of Auckland’s School of Music, and made possible by the generous support of Haydn Staples.
 The Programme supports the Scholars for the duration of their studies by providing them with opportunities to develop a wide-ranging portfolio of skills that complement their advanced solo studies.
 These include: